unt-libraries/fauxdoc/README.md

 ### Why not Faker or Mimesis?

-Faker and Mimesis are established tools for generating fake data, and they have a lot more features than fauxdoc.
-Why did I create a new library rather than just implement a set of custom Faker or Mimesis data providers?
+[Faker](https://faker.readthedocs.io) and [Mimesis](https://mimesis.name) are established tools for generating fake data, and they are way more "batteries included" than Fauxdoc.
+Why not just implement a set of custom data providers for one of these?

 #### Dynamically Generating Bespoke Data

-Libraries like Faker and Mimesis are mainly geared toward producing values that recognizably correspond to real-world items or properties (colors, names, addresses, etc.).
-Fauxdoc provides more tools to help you create your own objects that generate data that may not look realistic but fits certain oddball patterns or has certain statistical qualities.
+Whereas other libraries make it dead simple to produce values that recognizably correspond to real-world items or properties (colors, names, addresses, etc.), Fauxdoc helps you dial in on patterns or features that may only pertain to your use case.
+This is helpful if you're trying to test something specific, like certain sets of edge cases.

-We originally created this to help generate fake Solr documents for testing and benchmarking.
-We wanted to be able to test search performance by producing text that used specific alphabets; had word, phrase, and/or sentence lengths (etc.) within certain limits; and had specific terms appearing in certain specific distributions.
-We also wanted to be able to simulate facets by choosing data values from a finite list of random terms that would produce a term distribution equivalent to the live data.
-Other libraries did not let us control all of these factors using their built-in data providers, so I adapted some of the tools that we were already using to generate Solr data for unit testing, and Fauxdoc was born.
+Fauxdoc began as part of a utility for helping test and benchmark Solr.
+We wanted to test search performance by producing text that shared certain features of a live collection, such as using specific alphabets; having word, phrase, and/or sentence lengths (etc.) within certain limits; and having specific terms occur in certain specific distributions.
+And we wanted to be able to simulate facets by choosing data values from a finite list of random terms that would produce a term distribution similar to the real data.
+Other libraries did not seem to address these needs adequately.

-#### Field / Schema / Document Set Control
+#### Field / Schema / Document-Set Control

-When generating documents to use to benchmark Solr, we found that we wanted to be able do things like control uniqueness across an entire document set, generate data based on values generated in other fields, and have better control over how multi-valued fields are generated.
-Fauxdoc facilitates these slightly more meta kinds of controls.
+Other libraries mostly focus on generating values in isolation, but Fauxdoc facilitates having more control at the `Field` and `Schema` levels.
+For example, when generating documents to use to benchmark Solr, we found that we wanted to be able to do things like control uniqueness on a per-field basis, control uniqueness across an entire document set, generate data based on values in other fields, and have better control over multi-valued fields.

+#### Performant Extensibility

+We wrote Fauxdoc knowing that we'd be using it to generate hundreds of thousands or millions of fake Solr documents at one time, so performance was a critical concern.
+However, Fauxdoc is also meant to be highly extensible, and it's easy for extensibility to come at the expense of performance.
+So, Fauxdoc classes are designed to allow performant extensibility.
+You generally have a choice: you can implement something as (e.g.) a wrapper that's conceptually simple but a bit slower, or you can implement the same feature using a custom class, with lower-level methods that are faster but not as simple.
+It just depends on your use case and where you need the extra performance.

+The built-in data providers (called `Emitters`) are designed to be as fast as we could make them.
+Their performance is roughly comparable to Mimesis', although this is an apples-to-oranges comparison.

 [Top](#top)